-Our solutions bring together payroll and HCM software with HR and compliance expertise, along with flexible, personalized, and technology-enabled service capabilities.
-Clients have the option of doing payroll online using our SaaS technology, outsourcing to our payroll specialists, or using a combination of those solutions.
-Payroll is then integrated with HCM software modules for clients who have more complex HR needs.
+Our solutions bring together payroll and HCM software with HR and compliance expertise, along with flexible, personalized, and technology-enabled support capabilities.
+Clients have the option of doing payroll online using our SaaS technology, outsourcing to our payroll specialists, or using a combination of these methods.
+Payroll is integrated with HCM software modules for clients who have more complex HR needs.
 We also provide comprehensive HR outsourcing through our administrative services organization ("ASO") and PEO solutions.
-The integration of leading-edge technology and flexible service options allows us to meet our clients' needs how, when, and where they want.
+The integration of leading-edge technology and flexible support options allows us to meet our clients' needs how, when, and where they want.